alba1735/tRNAgraph/README.md

 * `-i` or `--anndata` is the path to the database object you want to generate visualizations from.
 * `-o` or `--output` is the path to the output directory.
 By default, the output directory will be named `trnagraph` if no path is provided.
 * `-g` or `--graph` is the type of graph to generate.
 The following graphs can be generated:
+  * `bar` - Generates bar plots of the tRNA coverage.
+  * `cluster` - Generates cluster plots of the tRNA coverage.
+  * `compare` - Generates compare plots of the tRNA coverage.
+  * `correlation` - Generates correlation plots of the tRNA coverage.
   * `coverage` - Generates coverage plots.
   * `heatmap` - Generates heatmaps of the differential tRNA expression.
   * `pca` - Generates PCA plots.
-  * `correlation` - Generates correlation plots of the tRNA coverage.
+  * `radar` - Generates radar plots of the tRNA coverage.
   * `volcano` - Generates volcano plots of differential tRNA expression.
-  * `radar` - Generates radar plots of the tRNA coverage.
   * `all` - Generates all of the above plots.
+Exclude `compare` and `cluster` as they require additional parameters.
 * `--config` is an optional flag to the path to a JSON file containing additonal graph parameters.
 [See configuration section below for more details.](#configuration)
 * `-n` or `--threads` is the number of threads to use for generating the graphs.
 By default, the number of threads will be set to 1.
 This is mostly useful for generating coverage plots as they can take a long time to generate.
 * `--log` is wether to output a log of the shell commands used to generate the graphs.
 By default, the log will not be output.

 The following parameters are optional and can be used to customize the graphs:

+#### Compare

+* `--comparegrp1` is the observation to use for grouping the compare plots.
+If no observation is provided, the compare plots will be grouped by sample group.
+* `--comparegrp2` is the observation to use for grouping the compare plots.
+If no observation is provided, the compare plots will be grouped by sample group.

+#### Correlation

+* `--corrmethod` is the method to use for calculating the correlation.
+The following methods can be used:
+* `pearson` - Pearson correlation coefficient.
+* `spearman` - Spearman rank correlation.
+* `kendall` - Kendall Tau correlation coefficient.

 #### Coverage